 Description

-“Straight on the Drum of the Ear” is a time-travel through English music from the late 17th to early 18th centuries.
-During this period, England eagerly welcomed distinguished musicians from across Europe.
-It had a notable impact on English music, primarily through French, Italian, and German styles.
+“Straight on the Drum of the Ear” takes you on a journey through English music from the late 17th to the early 18th century.
+During this period, England enthusiastically welcomed prominent musicians from across Europe, which significantly influenced English music through the incorporation of French, Italian, and German styles.

 Gottfried van Swieten and his Protégés – Music by Haydn, Mozart and the Bach Family